ghoomfrog/silili/README.md

 ## Interjections and Onomatopoeias

-Interjections and onomatompoeias are allowed to break sound rules.
+Interjections and onomatopoeias are allowed to break sound rules.

 <dl>
 	<dt>ki<dd>ha (as in <i>haha</i>)